The issue that won't go away, even if they did.

 Thanksgiving recess is scheduled for November 24-28, with a tentative return date of November 29.

-Experts worry the HSA approach is may send current ACA enrollees to cheaper catastrophic plans with no preventive or routine care and extremely high deductibles for severe medical events.
-Preventive and routine care keep much higher hospitalization costs down, so that would also cause much higher costs later for both enrollees and taxpayers who pay the difference for unfunded care.
-The HSA-like approach could leave only very sick (costly) people on ACA, ultimately leading to its demise while keeping our current system more firmly entrenched.
+Experts worry the HSA approach could send current ACA enrollees to cheaper catastrophic plans with no preventive or routine care and extremely high deductibles for severe medical events.
+Preventive and routine care keep much higher hospitalization costs down, so that would likely cause much higher costs later for both enrollees and taxpayers who pay the difference for unfunded care.
+The HSA-like approach could leave only very sick (costly) people on ACA, ultimately leading to its demise while keeping our current system firmly entrenched.

 Sen. Rick Scott and his family are worth hundreds of millions, stating when he was CEO of Columbia/HCA.
 Columbia is where Scott, as CEO, led the for-profit healthcare conglomerate to the then-record $1.7 billion penalty to settle federal charges of defrauding Medicare and other government health programs.
 Scott knows exactly how to make healthcare work for investors at public cost.
 Buckle up